rails/rails/guides/source/action_controller_overview.md

 end
 ```

-Again, this is not an ideal example for this action callback, because it's not run in the scope of the controller but gets the controller passed as an argument.
-The class must implement a method with the same name as the action callback, so for the `before_action` action callback, the class must implement a `before` method, and so on.
-The `around` method must `yield` to execute the action.
+The above is not an ideal example.
+The `LoginActionCallback` method is not run in the scope of the controller but gets `controller` as an argument.

+In general, the class being used for a `*_action` callback must implement a method with the same name as the action callback.
+So for the `before_action` action callback, the class must implement a `before` method, and so on.
+Also, the `around` method must `yield` to execute the action.

 Request Forgery Protection
 --------------------------